-In the application of these instruments, consequently, the challenge of choosing target groups arises to a lesser extent since not political actors but rather structures are in the foreground.
-The intervention problematic is likewise less distinctive since as a rule institutional reform is carried out with the consent of the ruling elites.
-However, it is a challenge to take proper account of the "politics" dimension - that is, specific interests, conflicts and power relations - and to avoid a technical application of pre-established models (see also Carothers 2002: 333f).
-Democratic institutions must be adapted to the respective societal conditions and problems.
-This applies particularly to "divided societies" with ethnic cleavages or even conflicts and a lack of collective identity.
-Precisely during periods of democratic transition the demands of individual ethnic groups may gain impetus and ethnicization grow.
+groups may gain impetus and ethnicisation grow.
 Models of democracy introduced in an attempt to do justice to ethnic cleavages and group boundaries can also contribute to consolidate these boundaries (Pfaff-Czarnecka 2004).
 Existing power relations and identity structures are also to be taken into account when it comes to institutional solutions for giving equal rights to women.
 In this connection gender-specific quotas can constitute an important step, although they do not guarantee that political progress will be made concerning substantive gender policy questions (see Jaquette 2001: 120f).
 Here too, in parallel with institutional reform the socio-economic foundations of gender inequality (poverty and ignorance among men and women) must be changed in order to break up historically grown patriarchal structures (for Afghanistan, see Kreile 2005).

-Making Democratic Systems Effective and Capable of Action: The Policy-Dimension
+Making Democratic Systems Effective and Capable of Action: the Policy-Dimension

-Promotion of democracy and good governance are frequently mentioned in one breath and for two reasons: on the one hand, democratic government structures, particularly the requirement of transparent and controllable policy formation and the possibility of being voted out by the people, are a precondition for "good governance" which is oriented towards the needs of the populace.
+Promotion of democracy and good governance are frequently mentioned in one breath and for two reasons: on the one hand, democratic government structures, particularly the requirement of transparent and controllable policy formation and the possibility of being voted out by the people, are a precondition for 'good governance' which is oriented towards the needs of the populace.
 On the other hand, the promotion of good and effective governance which approaches and solves political problems in accordance with the wishes of the people can be understood as a contribution to democracy promotion in that it increases the political system's output-legitimacy.
-In this sense the whole spectrum of development aid which enhances the performance of democratic governments in satisfying the people's needs can also be understood "indirectly" as a part of external democracy promotion.
+In this sense the whole spectrum of development aid which enhances the performance of democratic governments in satisfying the people's needs can also be understood indirectly as a part of external democracy promotion.
+Above all the measures to enable governments to fulfil their central function of ensuring internal security, which have recently gained in significance in development cooperation, come to be understood as an important element, partly even a precondition of democratisation processes (see, for example, Mair 2004).

-Instruments addressing the "policy" dimension, however, encounter all the problems of general development cooperation, that is, limited means, lack of capacities on the side of the recipient countries, corruption and misappropriation of resources, as well as difficulties in securing sustainability.
+Instruments addressing the policy-dimension, however, encounter all the problems of general development cooperation, that is, limited means, lack of capacities on the side of the recipient countries, corruption and misappropriation of resources, as well as difficulties in securing sustainability (see also 2.1).
 Beyond that there is the dilemma that in authoritarian states or defective democracies external assistance for achieving better policy results may strengthen the ruling elites in the short term.
-One possible way out is the linking of the "politics" and the "policy" dimensions through targeted "allocative conditionality," which is increasing in importance (Santiso 2001; Steinhilber 2004) in the development cooperation of both the EU and the USA: certain parts of development aid, credit allocation or even debt relief programmes are made dependent on performance indicators which, among other things, comprise efforts - not necessarily the achievement of goals - in relation to democratization and the realization of human rights.
-This strengthens the democracy-friendly elites and reduces rental sources for old power networks.
-On the donor side, however, there are difficulties in the objective measurement and application of performance indicators in the area of political reforms and liberalization processes (see Santiso 2001: 21).
+One possible way out is the linking of the politics- and the policy-dimensions through targeted 'allocative conditionality', which is increasing in importance (Santiso 2003; Steinhilber 2004) in the development cooperation of both the EU and the USA: certain parts of development aid, credit allocation or even debt relief programmes are made dependent on performance indicators which among other things comprise efforts - not necessarily the achievement of goals - in relation to democratisation and the realisation of human rights.
+This strengthens the democracyfriendly elites and reduces rental sources for old power networks.
+On the donor side, however, there are difficulties in the objective measurement and application of performance indicators in the area of political reforms and liberalisation processes (see Santiso 2003: 21).